Degeneracy loci of twisted differential forms and linear line complexes: Introduction

 sending $\phi$ to $X_{\phi}$.

 The behavior of the map $\rho$ is fully understood for most of the values of $(m,n)$.
 In \cite{TanturriDegeneracy} it is shown that it is birational whenever $4 \leq m < n-1$ or $(m,n)=(3,5)$; if $(m,n)=(3,6)$, $\rho$ is dominant but $4:1$, while for $m=3$ and $n>6$ it is generically injective but not dominant.
-Partial results in this line of thought were already provided in \cite{BazanMezzetti,FaniaMezzetti,FaenziFania}. \meskip We are interested here in the case $m=2$.
+Partial results in this line of thought were already provided in \cite{BazanMezzetti,FaniaMezzetti,FaenziFania}.

+We are interested here in the case $m=2$.
 Our aim is to give a description of the behavior of the map $\rho$, as $n$ varies.
 The case $n=6$ has already been tackled in \cite{BazanMezzetti}, where $\rho$ was proved to be dominant and its fibers were described and shown to be two-dimensional.
 Our main result is the following

 \begin{thm*} Let $n \in \mathbb{N}$ such that $n \geq 4$, $V$ be a vector space of dimension $n$ and let